Spay + Neuter: Benefits Beyond Puppy Prevention

 Dogs are put under general anesthesia for the procedure, which can take between 20 and 90 minutes depending on the procedure and the size of the animal.
 And, while a full recovery generally takes a couple weeks, dogs are feeling better within a couple of days.

 The long-term benefits of female dog sterilization and male dog sterilization surgeries represent the real value of the procedure.
-And at Dr. Kelly’s, we offer low-cost spay and neuter procedures to make sure that this valuable and beneficial surgery is available to as many pet owners as possible.
+At Dr. Kelly’s, we offer low-cost spay and neuter procedures to make sure that this valuable and beneficial surgery is available to as many pet owners as possible.

 Not only with a spay or neuter keep puppies at bay, but both procedures have lasting preventative benefits that dog owners would appreciate.
 For example, female dogs that are spayed before their first heat will have a very minimal chance of developing mammary cancer.
 As the dog matures, the risk increases with each passing year for dogs that aren’t spayed.